MSc in Environmental Change and Management

 Contact

-Our MSc / MPhil in Environmental Change and Management (ECM) seeks to create interdisciplinary leaders who are confident and practical decision-makers with an analytical approach to environmental issues.
+Our MSc in Environmental Change and Management (ECM) seeks to create interdisciplinary leaders who are confident and practical decision-makers with an analytical approach to environmental issues.

 The full time 12-month taught course provides a broad appreciation of the major processes of environmental change, and of the people and institutions involved in environmental management.